willferreira/multilabel-stance-detection/README.md

 For each of the datasets, there is an associated script that pre-processes the original dataset to be used in the code:

+#### BBC Dataset
-1. The BBC - run the script <code>prepare_bbc_dataset.py</code> which looks for a file called <code>brexit_blog_corpus.xlsx</code> in the same directory as the script.
+Run the script <code>prepare_bbc_dataset.py</code> which looks for a file called <code>brexit_blog_corpus.xlsx</code> in the same directory as the script.
 The script does some data cleaning and pre-processing (tokenizing, generating ELMO embeddings) and saves the output to the same directory.
 The output consists of the following files:

    a. <code>bbc_dataset.csv</code> - a comma-separated file consisting of an utterance ID, a tokenized utterance string, and binary-valued columns for each of the ten stances, with the obvious interpretation, and a final column indicating whether the utterance is in the 80\% training set, or the 20\% held-out test set.